WenqinSHAO/probe_cluster/cleaning.md

 An ip-path
 - ends with *;
 - or contains more than 0.200000 *;
-- or contains five or more consequtive *is considered invalid.
+- or contains five or more consecutive *is considered invalid.

 Cleaning criteria:
            Minimum length: 302.400000,
            Maximum neighbour interval: 3600.000000,